sudarshan-narayanan-we45/AWS-Security-Training/cloudwatch_alerts/README.md

 ```

 ##### Step 7 :
-Open AWS console in the browser and check the created `Cloudwatch Alarms `. it will show a alarms
+Open AWS console on the browser and check the alarms created on `Cloudwatch Alarms `.

 ##### Step 8 :
-Goto Terminal and type `exit` to exit from the ec2 server.
+Go to Terminal and type `exit` to exit from the ec2 server.

 ##### Step 9 :

- * Run `terraform destroy` to remove the the related to the cloudwatch from the AWS.
+ * Run `terraform destroy` to remove services related to cloudwatch from AWS.

-* **Note:** It will ask your permission to destroy the created cloudwatch realated from the AWS `Do you really want to destroy all resources?` then type 'yes' then press `enter
- to continue the process.
+* **Note:** It will ask your permission to destroy cloudwatch realated services from AWS (`Do you really want to destroy all resources?`).
+Type 'yes' then press `enter` to continue the process.

  ```commandline